ebelious/Sorcery-Grimoir/README.md

 **Working on getting this to a stable version where it is worthy of a release on Google Play Store**

 ## Clips
 Here are some basic clips to show some of the functionality of the app.
-These can also be found on the YouTube Page [SCRCompanion](https://www.youtube.com/@SCRCompanion)
+These can also be found on the YouTube Page [SCRCompanion](https://www.youtube.com/@SCRCompanion)<br>**Like and Subscribe!**

 #### Main Screen